 Nurse residents follow their preceptor(s) schedule during orientation.
 Otherwise, the schedule may vary: Day/evening, day/night, evening or night schedules.
-Most hospital-based units include a weekend rotation.
+Most hospital-based units include a weekend and holiday rotation.

 If I am hired into the Nurse Residency Program, will I be paid and eligible for benefits?

 Yes, nurse residents are paid and are eligible for benefits.
 View our benefits page for additional information on benefits of working at UW Health.

 Do you offer shift and weekend differentials in the Nurse Residency Program?

 Inpatient nurse residents receive a shift and/or weekend differential as appropriate.